w3f/consensus/NetRNGs.md

 # Timing

-TODO: Comment on relative block time vs. more absolute synced clock times.
+TODO: Comment on relative block time vs. more absolute synced clock times. ability to have timeout that depend on network activity?  (relative absolute time??) but think about the network conditions

 We seemingly need a bound on clock skew between validators, which we must enforce using the peer-to-peer network.